subLUMENal/firsttimeflyersguide/docs/14_arrival.md

 If they ask if you have anything to declare, the correct answer is "I only have personal items for myself."

+Now that you've collected all your stuff, [it's time to leave the airport!](/leaving/)